-One of the most publicized cases of extrasensory perception reported in West Virginia involved the deaths of a mother and six children in the town of Sutton on February 19, 1911.
+One of the most publicized cases of extrasensory perception (ESP) reported in West Virginia involved the deaths of a mother and six children in the town of Sutton, near the very center of West Virginia, on February 19, 1911.

-According to author and publisher Jim Comstock, who recounted the details in the W.Va.
-Heritage Encyclopedia in 1976, the tragedy unfolded shortly after midnight in Sutton, though the incidence of second sight was reported at Charleston, more than 60 miles away.
+The tragedy unfolded shortly after midnight in Sutton, though the incidence of second sight was reported at Charleston, more than 60 miles away, according to historian Jim Comstock, who recounted the details in the W.Va.
+Heritage Encyclopedia in 1976.

-Persons who believe in “second sight” most often profess that it is a form of extrasensory perception, whereby a person perceives information in the form of a vision of events that occur before they happen (precognition) or from remote locations (remote viewing).
+Persons who believe in “second sight” consider it a form of extrasensory perception, whereby a person perceives information in the form of a vision of events that occur elsewhere or before they happen, known alternatively as “remote viewing” or “precognition.”

 A tragic fire in Sutton shortly after midnight on Saturday, February 19, 1911, claimed the lives of seven people.
 What is remarkable about this event is that at the time it occurred the sister of one of those who died had a vision of the fire and of the death of her loved ones, although she was in a Charleston hotel when the tragedy happened.

 Harry Hines and Lon Kelley, both lawyers from Sutton, had earlier that evening checked into the Kanawha Hotel in Charleston with their wives.
 Around midnight, when the members of the party had been asleep for some time, three of them were awakened from their slumber by the screams of one of the women who gasped between hysterical sobs that she had seen her sister and her sister’s family trapped in a burning house.

 So vivid was the experience — she insisted it was no dream — that she could smell flesh burning and heard children screaming for help.